The Lower Merion Soccer Club is the result of the merger of four small soccer

 a former player in the program.

-Also in the winter, the Under 9 Boys team, the LMSC Hammerheads, won both indoor soccer leagues
+Also in the winter, the Under 9 Boys team, the LMSC Hammerheads, won both indoor soccer leagues at

-playing 'up' a year.
+Rocket Sports, playing 'up' a year.
 They also won two outdoor tournaments and placed second in another while

 playing up a year in Under 10 tournaments.